Manes Peace Prize Foundation

 How does Manes Peace Prize Foundation spend its money?

 Manes Peace Prize Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Manes Peace Prize Foundation tax-deductible?